 PURA Foundation Australia

-There are approximately 706 patients with PURA syndrome confirmed globally, across 60 countries, with 30 patients confirmed in Australia - New Zealand.
-To date there have been 317 different pathogenic (disease causing) variants of the PURA gene reported in public data.
-The p.Phe233del variant is the most common, with 45 cases confirmed so far, accounting for at least 6% of the patient population (PURA Foundation Australia, October 2024).
-With increased awareness and diagnostic testing, our numbers and community are growing.
+There are approximately 840 patients with PURA syndrome confirmed globally, across 67 countries.
+To date there have been at least 345 different pathogenic (disease causing) variants of the PURA gene reported in public data.
+The p.Phe233del variant is the most common, accounting for at least 6% of the patient population (PURA Foundation Australia, Feb 2026).

 What is PURA syndrome?